rockfordlhotka/Cloud-Native-HOL/src/Lab02/readme.md

 Now that you have deployment and service definitions, you can use the `kubectl` command to apply those definitions to your Kuberentes cluster.

-#### Set up permissions to ACR from minikube
+#### Set up permissions to ACR from K8s

-Before you can have minikube (or any K8s cluster) pull images from your Azure repository you need to provide the K8s cluster with the credentials to the repository.
+Before you can have any K8s cluster pull images from your Azure repository you need to provide the K8s cluster with the credentials to the repository.

 In Lab01 you did something similar by providing ACR credentials to the Azure App Service so it could pull your container image from ACR.